 For more information on updating DataSource configurations for the purpose of enabling automated instance grouping, see Instance Groups.

 By default, the DataSources in this suite are not set to auto delete instances so that users can maintain historical data for SLA purposes.
-However, if this is not your preference, you can update this Active Discovery setting to automatically remove edges and links that are no longer active, as outlined in What Is Active Discovery?.
+However, you can update this Active Discovery setting to automatically remove edges and links that are no longer active.
+For more information, see What Is Active Discovery?.

 The modules in this package are designed with a debug mode embedded in the scripts.
 If issues occur, turn on debug mode in the script by setting the variable debug to “true” to get more information in the output when testing the script in the Collector Debug Facility.
 For more information on testing scripts in the Collector Debug Facility, see Script Troubleshooting.